 How To Tell If Sauerkraut Is Bad?

-Because sauerkraut is one of the most popular fermented foods out there, I’ll take a minute to go over: how to tell if your sauerkraut is bad?
+Because sauerkraut is one of the most popular fermented foods out there, I'll review how to tell if your sauerkraut is bad?

-First, you can check whether your sauerkraut has a strong, pungent smell.
-A healthy version will have a sour odor that is kind of pleasing.
-Bad sauerkraut will produce a scent that will curl your toes and make you want to run out of the kitchen.
+Bad sauerkraut will produce a scent that curls your toes and makes you want to run out of the kitchen.

-The second method is to check whether the lid has mold.
-If you notice a fuzzy growth of any color other than white, it is safe to assume that your sauerkraut is bad.
+Next, is there mold or a fuzzy growth of any color other than white on the cabbage?
+It is safe to assume that your sauerkraut is bad.
 It would be best to dispose of it.

 What if your sauerkraut is tasting a little too sour for your liking?
 First, don't throw it out.
 Second, check out these helpful tips on how to make sauerkraut less sour.